 Henry Schneiderman

-Winner of the 2014 Louisville Hotdog Eating Contest, Henry Schneiderman is a Sophomore at the College of Wooster with an intended major in Communications.
+Winner of the 2014 Louisville Hotdog Eating Contest, Henry Schneiderman is a Junior at the College of Wooster pursuing a major in Communications and a minor in Political Science.
 He serves as a sports editor for the Wooster Voice.